SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 ### Modules \> User-Defined APIs

 > [!NOTE]
-> The User-Defined APIs feature is in preview and is only available if the *UserDefinableAPI* [soft-launch option](xref:SoftLaunchOptions) is enabled.
+> Prior to DataMiner 10.3.6/10.4.0, the User-Defined APIs feature is only available if the *UserDefinableAPI* [soft-launch option](xref:SoftLaunchOptions) is enabled.

 #### Modules \> User-Defined APIs \> Tokens \> UI available

-Permission to view tokens for User-Defined APIs.
+Permission to view tokens for user-defined APIs.

 #### Modules \> User-Defined APIs \> Tokens \> Add/Edit

-Permission to create and edit tokens for User-Defined APIs.
+Permission to create and edit tokens for user-defined APIs.

 #### Modules \> User-Defined APIs \> Tokens \> Delete

-Permission to delete tokens for User-Defined APIs.
+Permission to delete tokens for user-defined APIs.

 #### Modules \> User-Defined APIs \> APIs \> UI available

-Permission to view API definitions for User-Defined APIs.
+Permission to view API definitions for user-defined APIs.

 #### Modules \> User-Defined APIs \> APIs \> Add/Edit

-Permission to create and edit API definitions for User-Defined APIs.
+Permission to create and edit API definitions for user-defined APIs.
 In order to create or edit API definitions, you also need the [Automation > execute](#modules--automation--execute) permission.

 #### Modules \> User-Defined APIs \> APIs \> Delete

-Permission to delete API definitions for User-Defined APIs.
+Permission to delete API definitions for user-defined APIs.

 ### Modules \> User-definable apps